CloudVPS/openpanel-buildbot-config/readme.txt

 The fact that BuildBot is written in Python and therefor extensible makes it possible to manage this ammount.

-However, the current design makes a 'factory' for every combination of the
+However, the previous design made a 'factory' for every combination of the
 following:

 * Distribution